WHAT HOUSE WILL YOU BUILD ME?: FIVE (EXCERPT OF THE TEMPLE OF GOD)

 The adversary, having brought up his ancient accusations against God and against the people of God, will deceive and seduce the nations into making war against the saints.
 The nations of the earth will have in their memory the knowledge of the destruction that Christ and His army brought on earth’s armies at Armageddon (Revelation 19:19-21).
 But these deceived people will suppose on this new occasion evil will triumph over God.

 Isn’t their blindness and hardness of heart amazing?
 Isn’t it true also we obtain a victory from the Lord and then wring our hands in despair and unbelief at the next battle, supposing this time Christ will be overcome or will forsake us?

-And they went up on the breadth of the earth, and compassed the camp [fortress] of the saints about, and the beloved city: and fire came down from God out of heaven, and devoured them.
+They went up on the breadth of the earth and surrounded the camp [fortress] of the saints and the beloved city.
+And fire came down from God out of heaven and devoured them.
 (Revelation 20:9)

 God doesn’t even bother to have a battle at this point.
 His tests have now been concluded.
 All His creatures have been assigned to their appointed places.
 The Book of Life is finished.

 God’s judgment, covering the period from the occasion of the first sign of rebellion in Heaven to the moment when the last person chooses to march against the saints in the armies of Gog and Magog, has been concluded.
 Now God Almighty receives back into Himself the energy and mass that brought into being His physical universe.

 Fire comes down from God out of Heaven and devours Gog and Magog.
 The universe passes away with the cataclysmic roar of galaxies disintegrating.

 But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.